 Is Facebook really listening to your conversations?
 While you may want to read your Facebook app’s fine print in the terms of service, Facebook — owner of Instagram and WhatsApp — thrives to become one of today’s most prolific interests and behavioral engagement platforms.
-If you can pinpoint who you’d like to have as a client, you can most likely target them on Facebook.
+If you can pinpoint who you’d like to have as a client, you can most likely target them and turn them into Facebook leads.

 The advertising platform is so powerful and filled with so many options, that it overwhelms most contractors when they first open Facebook Ads Manager.
 Many incorrectly think that boosting a post is the equivalent of running an ad campaign.

-While they both get you impressions, boosting a post tends to get engagement but inconsistent leads, if any.
+While they both garner impressions, boosting a post tends to get engagement but inconsistent leads, if any.
 With a properly structured ad campaign on Facebook, you can expect to dial down your cost per lead and quickly take control of lead flow.

 If you want to generate leads with consistency and predictability it comes down to understanding your numbers.
 Facebook’s advertising platform is an impression bidding platform that determines cost per impressions based on how many other businesses are advertising to your prospect at the same time.
 In the beginning, you’ll have to test to determine your sweet spot in your service area.

-Starting with a realistic budget and expectations will help you speed up momentum.
+Starting with both a realistic budget and expectations will help you speed up momentum.

 Step 1: Setting up

-There are three things you’ll need to properly set up a Facebook ad campaign:
+There are three things you’ll need to properly set up an ad campaign to general leads from Facebook:

 - Own a Facebook Business Page for your decorative concrete company.